Multi-Source Transfer Learning for Deep Model-Based Reinforcement Learning: Experiments

-FTL is evaluated by training simultaneous multi-task agents for 2e6 environment steps for a single run, after which we transfer the parameters to the target agent as described in Section \ref{modular}.
-We demonstrate $\omega = 0.2$, as we observed the largest performance gains to occur with $\omega \in [0.1,0.3]$.
-See Appendix \ref{morefracresults} for results of $\omega \in [0.0, 0.1, ..., 0.5]$.
-We evaluate MMTL by training a single agent on each task of the set of source environments for 1e6 environment steps (all using the same UAE), after which we transfer their reward models to the target agent.
+\textbf{Hyperparameters.} To demonstrate that our methods can autonomously extract useful knowledge from a set of source tasks that includes at least one irrelevant source task, we apply our methods to the most challenging setting ($N=4$) for 9 random seeds.
+To the best of our knowledge there exist no available and comparable multi-source transfer learning techniques in the literature that are applicable to cross-domain transfer learning or applicable on a modular level to a world model-based algorithm such as Dreamer.
+Therefore, for each run, we train the FTL and MMTL target agents for 1 million environment steps and compare them to a baseline Dreamer agent that learns from scratch for 1 million environment steps, in order to evaluate the sample efficiency gains of the transfer learning approaches.
+FTL is evaluated by training multi-task agents for 2 million environment steps for a single run, after which we transfer the parameters to the target agent as described in Section \ref{modular}.
+We use a fraction of $\lambda = 0.2$ for FTL, as we observed in preliminary experiments, the largest performance gains occur in a range of $\lambda \in [0.1,0.3]$ (see Appendix \ref{morefracresults}).
+For creating the UFS for MMTL, we train a multi-task agent on the Hopper and InvertedPendulum task for 2 million environment steps.
+We evaluate MMTL by training a single agent on each task of the set of source environments for 1 million environment steps (all using the same UFS), after which we transfer their reward models to the target agent as described in Section \ref{metamethsub}.
+We used a single Nvidia V100 GPU for each training run, taking about 6 hours per 1 million environment steps.

-The overall and final 1e5 steps episode returns of both transfer learning experiments can be found in Table \ref{table:overalltable-neurips} and \ref{table:final-neurips} respectively.
+\textbf{Results.} The overall aggregated return of both FTL and MMTL is reported in Table \ref{table:overalltable-neurips}, which allows us to take jumpstarts into account in the results.
+The aggregated return of the final 10\% (1e5) environment steps can be found in Table \ref{table:final-neurips}, allowing us to observe final performance improvements.
 Figure \ref{mainexps} shows the corresponding learning curves.
-For the results and learning curves of the preliminary experiments, see Appendix \ref{nrsource}.